 Waitlist candidates are reviewed every 6-8 weeks.
 Your status change will be reflected online once a final decision has been made.

-GMAT scores are valid for 5 years.
+GMAT and GRE scores are valid for 5 years.

 Applicants whose native language is not English must pass the Test of English as a Foreign Language (TOEFL) with a score of 600 or higher on the written test or 100 on the internet based test (IBT) or a minimum score of 7.0 on the IELTS.
 You must also take the writing test included in the examination unless the writing test is not offered at your site.